 You can search your name in Nurse Check to find your registration number.

 - I forgot my password.
 What do I do now?

-Click the “forgot my password” link on your member profile login page and enter your registration number.
+Click the “forgot my password” link on the online profile login page and enter your registration number.
 You will receive an email with a link to reset your password (this will be sent to the email address we have on file for you).
 If you don’t have access to the email account that we have on file for you or if you can’t remember the email address you gave us, contact us and we’ll update it for you.

 - I started to fill out my renewal application and had to stop partway through.
 What do I do now?

-Log back in to your member profile.
+Log back in to your online profile.
 The information you entered to that point will be saved and you will be able to continue from that point.
 Your information is retained this way until you complete your renewal application and your payment information has been confirmed.

 - How can employers support RNs with renewing online?